Establishing Paternity Rights and Obligations with a Seattle Paternity Attorney

 Will an Attorney Help Me If I Do Not Think I am the Actual Father?

-If you are a Presumed Father but wish to have it determined that you are in fact NOT the father of the child, you should talk to our attorneys right away.
-Maybe you even signed an Acknowledgment of Paternity but have realized later that you were wrong.
+If you are a Presumed Father, but wish to have it determined that you are in fact NOT the father of the child, you should talk to our Seattle Paternity attorneys right away.
+Maybe you even signed an Acknowledgment of Parentage but have realized later that you were wrong.
 This is called Disestablishing Paternity.
-You need to make sure, other than in very limited circumstances, that you file the court action within 4 years of the birth of the child.
+You need to make sure, other than in very limited circumstances, that you file the court action within four (4) years of the birth of the child.
 After the four years has passed without any action on your part, you may be held to be the legal father of the child even if you are not the biological father.

 Be aware that this is not just about determining the facts of parentage.
 The court may also consider whether changing legal parentage is in the child’s best interests.